KrisKasprzak/BulletDB/README.md

 9. ability to add a "recordset" field to distinguish one read session from another.
 This mimics a file.
 10. ability to save byte, int, long, float, char[fixed_length], doubles, more...
 But sorry STRING is not supported.
 11. ability to get chips stats (JDEC#, and used space)
+12. ability to erase a sector or the entire chip

 <br>
 <br>